epic-open-source/seismometer/docs/user_guide/index.rst

 View the amount of time that a prediction provides before an event of interest.
 These analyses implicitly restrict data to the positive cohort, as that is expected to be the time the event occurs.
-The visualization uses standard violin plots where each quartile of the subpopulation has a vertical line, the inner box representing the inner quartiles with mean.
+The visualization uses standard violin plots where a density estimate is shown as a filled region and quartile and whiskers inside that area.
 When the cohorts overlap significantly, this indicates the model is providing equal opportunity for action to be taken based on the outputs across the cohort groups.

 .. image:: media/time_lead_analysis.png